CNES/ccsdsmo-malgo/docs/index.md

 ### Registering provider's handler

 The **ClientContext** entity defines a set of 6 methods allowing providers to register handlers to process consumer's requests.
-Each method is dedicated to a particular MAL interaction, the corresponding handler receives in parameter a **Transaction** entity corresponding to the interaction.
+Each method is dedicated to a particular MAL interaction.
+When invoked the corresponding handler receives in parameter a **Transaction** entity corresponding to the interaction.
 This entity provides methods to handle the interaction.

   - **RegisterSendHandler** allows to register an handler for a Send interaction.
 When called the handler function receives a **SendTransaction** parameter with no method.
   - **RegisterSubmitHandler** allows to register an handler for a Submit interaction.
 When called the handler function receives a **SubmitTransaction** parameter that provides an **Ack** method allowing to acknowledge the consumer.
   - **RegisterRequestHandler** allows to register an handler for a Request interaction.
 When called the handler function receives a **RequestTransaction** parameter that provides an **Reply** method allowing to reply to the consumer.
   - **RegisterInvokeHandler** allows to register an handler for a Invoke interaction.
 When called the handler function receives an **InvokeTransaction** parameter that provides 2 methods.
 The **Ack** method to acknowledge the the incoming message, and the **Reply** method to reply to the consumer.